-Burn Fitness is a friendly gym located right on the world-famous Third Street Promenade, and includes a rooftop area great for catching sunsets while you sweat.
-Here's a hint for Classpassers: they have great classes that you can book through Classpass even if you are not a gym member (including spin) for just a few credits – sometimes even for free.
+Burn Fitness is a friendly gym located right on the world-famous Third Street Promenade, and includes a rooftop area ideal for catching sunsets while you sweat.
+Here's a hint for Classpassers: they have challenging, fun classes that you can book through Classpass even if you are not a gym member (including spin) for just a few credits – sometimes even for free.

 1233 Third Street Promenade

 This glassy Equinox with multiple levels and open staircases feels a bit like a tree house.
 The facilities are beautiful, they offer a range of classes, and your post workout shower will feel luxurious.